Qualcomm stock jumps 23 percent on surprise settlement with Apple

 The settlement followed two years of increasingly bitter legal battles between the two companies and came as opening arguments took place at a trial in federal court in San Diego.

-Intel said Tuesday it was existing the phone modem business and would focus its 5G efforts on other devices such as networking gear.
+Intel said Tuesday it was exiting the phone modem business and would focus its 5G efforts on other devices such as networking gear.

 Shares of Intel were up 2.7 percent at $58.25 in after hours trade.
 Apple was barely changed after hours.